pedro-coelho-dr/insecurebankv2-android-security-report/readme.md

 ```bash
 adb push frida-server-16.4.8-android-x86 /data/local/tmp/
 ```
-Connect to the ADH shell, navigate to the directory, change permissions, and run the server:
+Connect to the ADB shell, navigate to the directory, change permissions, and run the server:
 ```bash
 cd /data/local/tmp/
 ```